com-480-data-visualization/project-2023-kingdom_of_kaffa/README.md

 <!-- To be continued -->

 ### Related work

-> - What others have already done with the data?
-> - Why is your approach original?
-> - What source of inspiration do you take?
-Visualizations that you found on other websites or magazines (might be unrelated to your data).

 Since the Kofio Dataset is scraped by us, nobody has done with this dataset.
 However, several works have conducted data analysis and visualization on the Coffee dataset.
 * [Coffee Economic EDA](https://www.kaggle.com/code/ayaabdalsalam/coffee-economic-eda) tabulates the total coffee consumption for 55 countries and subsequently displays the resulting data in a histogram format.
 The histogram portrays the consumption of each country in a descending order.
 Besides, it analyzes the mean, median and total consumption from 1990 to 2020 and the coffee type of each country.
 * [Coffee - Extensive EDA](https://www.kaggle.com/code/akhiljethwa/coffee-extensive-eda) examines different aspects of the Coffee dataset, such as global coffee production and consumption, the top coffee-producing countries, the different types of coffee produced, and the top coffee importers and exporters.
 The analysis also includes a comparison of coffee production and consumption trends over the years.
 The resultant data was subsequently represented using line and bar charts.